Strength Training During Pregnancy: How To Stay Strong Safely During Your Pregnancy

 >> What Exercises Should I Avoid?

-Avoid high-impact activities, contact sports, exercises that involve jumping, and movements that cause pain or discomfort.
+Avoid high-impact activities, contact sports, exercises that involve jumping, and movements that cause pain or discomfort or high risk of injury and/or falls.
 Exercises that place excessive pressure on the abdomen can be substituted with more appropriate alternatives.

 Ready to Stay Strong During Your Pregnancy?